About the State Scholarship Program

 When and How do I apply?

-Applications are taken until April 30, 2016 and awards are made in the month of May.
-A downloadable application is available here.
+Applications are taken until April 30, 2017 and awards are made in the month of May.

 Last Year's Winners

 Congratulations go out to the three winners of last year's scholarships in the amount of $1,000 each.
 The selections were narrowed down from a field of about 45 applicants.
 Each of the applicants had high academic credentials and strong backgrounds in athletics, community service or music.
 Please help us congratulate each of last year's NH State Scholarship recipients as follow:

 Mr. Seth Lizotte